zulustation/zulu/README.md

   scoring rule.
 Rikiddo can be used by the automated market maker to determine swap prices.

-## How to build and run a Zeitgeist node
+## How to build and run a Zulu node

-Zeitgeist node comes in two flavors, one for standalone self-contained execution and another for Kusama/Polkadot parachain integration.
+Zulu node comes in two flavors, one for standalone self-contained execution and another for Kusama/Polkadot parachain integration.

 To build the standalone version, simply point to the top directory of this